jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 222 Examiners
 (1) The chief executive may appoint any person to be an examiner to assist in the enforcement and administration of Part 10, and of regulations referred to in that Part, by examining and verifying the keeping and contents of accounts, records, returns, and information required to be kept, or made, under that Part or regulations.
-(2) Any appointment under subsection (1) may, but is not required to, be made under the State Sector Act 1988.
+(2) Any appointment under subsection (1) may, but is not required to, be made under the Public Service Act 2020.
 (3) Each examiner appointed under this section shall be issued with a warrant under section 198.

 ## Part 12 — Observer programme